Piccadilly line: History

 Initial ridership growth was low due to high use of new electric trams and motor buses.
 Financial stability was an issue, and as a result the company heavily promoted their railways via a new management team.
 UERL also agreed with other independent railway companies such as the Central London Railway (CLR, now part of the Central line) to jointly advertise a combined network known as the Underground.
-On 1 July 1910, the GNP&BR and the other UERL-owned tube railways (the Baker Street and Waterloo Railway and the Charing Cross, Euston and Hampstead Railway) were merged by private Act of Parliament to become the London Electric Railway Company (LER).
+On 1 July 1910, the GNP&BR and the other UERL-owned tube railways (the Baker Street and Waterloo Railway and the Charing Cross, Euston and Hampstead Railway) were merged by an act of Parliament to become the London Electric Railway Company (LER).
 The Underground railways still suffered financial issues, and to address this, the London Passenger Transport Board was established on 1 July 1933.

 There were significant station layout changes in the 1910s and 1920s.
 On 4 October 1911, Earl's Court had new escalators installed connecting the District and Piccadilly lines.
 They were the first to be installed on the Underground.
 On 10 December 1928, a rebuilt Piccadilly Circus station, designed by Charles Holden, was opened.
 This included a new booking hall located below ground and eleven escalators, replacing the original lifts.

 One of the shafts at Holloway Road station was used as an experiment for spiral escalators, but never used.
 An experiment to encourage passengers to step on the escalator three at a time at Manor House station was trialled.
 It failed due to opposition and potential dangers pointed out by the public.